hluk/CopyQ/README.md

 ## Overview

 * CopyQ monitors the system clipboard and saves its content in customized tabs.
-* Saved clipboard entires can later be copied and pasted directly into any application.
+* Saved clipboard entries can later be copied and pasted directly into any application.

 ## Features